highfidelity/hifi-docs-grav-content/05.marketplace/05.submissionRules/docs.md

 ### Art Submissions
 + Art assets uploaded are limited to 4K resolution.
-+ We allow only .png and .gif formats due to their lossless compression.
-Lossy compression file formats such as .jpg will not be accepted.
++ We allow only lossless compression image formats, such as .png and .gif.
+Lossy compression file types such as .jpg will not be accepted.

 #### Submission Standards for Specific Categories